eiskalteschatten/BookJournal/README.md

 ### 1.1
 - Search
 - Reading stats

+### 1.2
 - Sort books by field in the book form
+- Link books (relates to, is translation of, etc)

-### 1.2
+### 1.3
 - Print a book
 - Export book as PDF